hazelcast/hazelcast-reference-manual/src/OtherNetworkConfigurations.md

 ### Join

-The `join` configuration element is used to enable the Hazelcast instances to form a cluster, i.e. to join the members.
-Three ways can be used to join the members: discovery by TCP/IP, by multicast, and by discovery on AWS (EC2 auto-discovery).
+The `join` configuration element is used to discover Hazelcast members and enable them to form a cluster.
+Hazelcast provides multicast, TCP/IP, EC2, and jclouds&reg; discovery mechanisms.
+These mechanisms are explained the [Discovering Cluster Members section](#discovering-cluster-members).
+This section describes all the sub-elements and attributes of `join` element.
 The following are example configurations.

 **Declarative:**